CamilleKonami/heat-calculation/README.md

 # heat-calculation
 ## Performance-based approach for cooker location in flats

-This tool calculates the distance at which is received a specific radiant heat flux.
+This tool calculates 1) the distance at which is received a specific radiant heat flux and 2) the radiative FED received along an escape route.

 ### Why?
 As a best practice, it is recommended to provide a separation distance of 1.8m between kitchen hob and internal escape routes within bedrooms/flats.
 However, due to space constraints, it may not be possible to achieve this safe distance of 1.8m between.
-This tool determines:
-- what is the minimum distance from fire to maintain a given tenability criteria
-- what is the total radiation FED received during evacuation.

 ### Fire scenario and assumptions